Ohio Mesothelioma & Personal Injury Law Firm

 Asbestos is a potent carcinogen that can cause all types of lung cancer.
 Like Mesothelioma, asbestos lung cancer can develop decades after the victim’s last exposure to asbestos.
 Many workers who were exposed to asbestos also smoked cigarettes.
 This combination of smoking and asbestos exposure greatly increases the risk of contracting lung cancer.
-A worker exposed to asbestos who also smoked is still entitled to seek compensation for his or her asbestos-related lung cancer.
+A worker exposed to asbestos who also smoked is still entitled to seek compensation for his asbestos-related lung cancer.

 Lung Cancer Advances Without Warning

 One reason lung cancer is so deadly is that it is hard to detect in its early stages.
 There may be no symptoms at first.

 Unfortunately, by the time someone has developed symptoms, the cancer may have reached advanced stages.
 In fact, most cases of lung cancer in asbestos workers can be traced back 15 years or more to a person’s initial exposure.

 Possible Signs Of Lung Cancer

 There are typically physical symptoms apparent if you have lung cancer.
 Eventually, the typical physical symptoms of asbestos lung cancer may appear and include:

 - Unexpected and unusual weight loss